You can search this SPD section by section or click here to create a single searchable document.

 Plan participants have access to a network of participating Primary Care Physicians (PCPs), specialists and hospitals that meet Aetna’s requirements for quality and service.
 These providers are independent physicians and facilities that are monitored for quality of care, patient satisfaction, cost-effectiveness of treatment, office standards and ongoing training.

-Each participant in the Plan must select a Primary Care Physician (PCP) when they enroll.
+Although not required, each participant in the Plan is encouraged to select a network Primary Care Physician (PCP) when they enroll.
 When choosing a PCP, use the aetna.com website to select an individual physician.
-You may not select a physician group as your PCP.
-Your PCP serves as your guide to care in today's complex medical system and will coordinate and monitor your overall care.
+Your PCP serves as your guide to care in today's complex medical system and will coordinate and monitor your overall care or may provide treatment.
+They may also refer you to other network providers.

 Participants may update their PCP by calling Member Services or through aetna.com.